Why Consistency Feels Boring but Works

 Professionals judge months differently.

-A good month is not defined by one massive trade.
+A good month isn't defined by one massive trade.
+It's defined by:

 Why big wins are rare, even for pros